Getting Organized

 Get plenty of variously sized boxes and containers:

-• Stockpile a variety of cardboard boxes and plastic bins in advance.
+• Stockpile various cardboard boxes and plastic bins in advance.

 • You’ll likely need more boxes than you’d expect, so get more than you need.